ParrotRambo/svm_and_krr/README.md

-# svm_and_krr
+# svr_and_krr
-SVM, SVR and Kernilized Ridge Regression implementation
+SVR and Kernelized Ridge Regression implementation